 Authentic Pad Thai

-Almost all traditional dishes use dried rice noodles, that are usually manufactured in rice only facilities and top 8 allergen free and gluten free option (check with the producer to ensure).
-I buy packs of rice stick produced by Walong and sold at 99 Ranch shops.
+Almost all traditional dishes use dried rice noodles, which are usually manufactured in rice-only facilities and top 8 allergen-free and gluten-free options (check with the producer to ensure).
+I buy packs of rice sticks produced by Walong and sold at 99 Ranch shops.
 Three Ladies is a brand name version with a contact number printed on the package for you to call if you need any info.

 Fresh rice noodles can be found in Asian markets as well as other fresh rice noodle sheets, noodles, and rolls.
 Including the sort that’s used for beef chow fun recipe.
 But, sometimes the fresh noodles would use wheat starch that might not be appropriate for people who are wheat-free or gluten free and could be produced on shared space with shrimp.